designdegenerate/linktomyself-frontend/README.md

 # Linktomyself

-Linktomyself is a public homepage in a world where our digital life is spread across multiple platforms.
+Linktomyself is a public homepage as-a-service in a world where our digital life is spread across multiple platforms.

 ## Features
 - Name, bio, profile picture